NVIDIA/jitify/jitify2_user_guide.md

   dynamic loading of the NVRTC dynamic library and allows the library to be linked statically.

+- `JITIFY_FAIL_IMMEDIATELY=0`

+  Defining this macro to 1 before including the jitify header causes errors to trigger exceptions/termination immediately instead of only when a jitify object is dereferenced.
+This is useful for debugging, as it allows the origin of an error to be found via a backtrace.

 <a name="compiler_options"/>

 ## Compiler options